 To view the CCO status details, click cloud-credential in the Cluster Operators list.

-When the Upgradeable status in the Conditions section is True, you can begin the OpenShift Container Platform upgrade.
+When the Upgradeable status in the Conditions section is True, begin the OpenShift Container Platform upgrade.